martinslezak/nodejs-server/README.md

 # nodejs-server
-Simple nodejs server using express
+Simple NodeJS server using express
+Written in TypeScript